TiBeN/UmlToPhpGenerator/README.md

 Theses behavior are made possible thanks to the Acceleo nature of project.
 For more information about the global behavior of the generator, please take a look at [The Acceleo Project](http://www.eclipse.org/acceleo/)

 ## Use As an Eclipse plugin
-Once Acceleo plugin installed inside eclipse, create a new Acceleo project then simply import the .mtl sources files available at `src/umltophp/main/` of this project.
+Once Acceleo plugin installed inside eclipse, create a new Acceleo project then simply import the .mtl sources files available at `src/main/java/umltophp/main/` of this project.
 Please refer to Acceleo documentation for more information.
 Note : This use case could be improved (see TODO.md)

-## Compilation as a standalone command line app
-A build bash script "build.sh" is available at the root of the project.
-This script is responsible of building sources and creating the final jar file.
-Note: This could be really improved using Maven. (see TODO.md)

 ## Some notes about this project.
 For the sake of the design of a web Framework i started to make some diagrams for modeling the components of the framework by using Eclipse Papyrus.
 I read at the same time a lot of articles about design and especially on MDA/MDE methodologies.
 The case of this web framework was a great "pretext" to go a bit further into my discovery of the MDE design.